consolidation/annotated-command/README.md

 ```
 You may have more than one command class, if you wish.
 If so, simply call AnnotatedCommandFactory::createCommandsFromClass() multiple times.

+If you do not wish every public method in your classes to be added as commands, use `AnnotatedCommandFactory::setIncludeAllPublicMethods(false)`, and only methods annotated with @command will become commands.

 Note that the `setFormatterManager()` operation is optional; omit this if not using [Consolidation/OutputFormatters](https://github.com/consolidation/output-formatters).

+A CommandInfoAltererInterface can be added via AnnotatedCommandFactory::addCommandInfoAlterer(); it will be given the opportunity to adjust every CommandInfo object parsed from a command file prior to the creation of commands.

 A discovery class, CommandFileDiscovery, is also provided to help find command files on the filesystem.
 Usage is as follows:
 ```php